Bobby Scott (politician): Early life, education and legal career

 Scott was born in Washington, D.C., and grew up in Newport News, Virginia.
 He is of African American and Filipino descent.
 His father, Charles Waldo Scott, was a pioneering African American surgeon and in 1952 became the first African American appointed to the Newport News school board in the 20th century.
 Scott's mother Mae Hamlin-Scott, a graduate in chemistry of the University of Michigan, was an educator who taught science in the Newport News public schools.
+His sister, Valerie Scott Price, was married to former Newport News mayor McKinley L. Price until her death in 2025; making their daughter, state delegate Marcia Price, Scott's niece.

 Scott graduated from Groton School in 1965.
 He received his B.A. in government from Harvard College in 1969 and his Juris Doctor from Boston College Law School in 1973.
 He is a member of Alpha Phi Alpha fraternity.
+He was a lawyer in private practice in Newport News from 1973 to 1991.